 Weight and Size

-The Oregon 700 is pretty reliable.
+However, it's a bit of a different story when it comes to cold or moisture.
+If you've ever tried to use a smartphone when it's raining you'll know that touchscreens are rather lacking as soon as a bit of water gets on the screen.
+The same goes for snow, and it's a pain to be taking off gloves when it's cold out, so this device doesn't work well for things like ski touring.
 The biggest problems we ran into is that it blows through standard alkaline batteries in no time and the device can freeze up in cold weather.
 To be fair Garmin mentions that lithium or NiMH packs are recommended with this device.
 Alkaline batteries also tend to lose capacity in frigid temperatures.
 Lithium batteries are better in the cold.

 On occasion, the screen sensitivity is annoying.
-The unit with jump to another screen with an accidental tap or swipe.
-You can like it by tapping the Power/Menu button and tapping the lock icon in center of the dark bottom bar.
+The unit will jump to another screen with an accidental tap or swipe.
+You can lock it by tapping the Menu button and tapping the lock icon in the center of the dark bottom bar.

-The $399.99 price tag is the biggest detractor from whole-heartedly recommending this device to a wide range of users.
-There are less expensive options that are as good at navigating, they're just a little less intuitive and pleasant to use.
-For a better value, check out the Best Buy winner in the full handheld GPS review.
+The biggest detractor from whole-heartedly recommending this device to a wide range of users is the hefty price-tag.
+There are less expensive options that are as good at navigating, they're just a little less intuitive, and don't have the same comfortable feeling of using a smartphone.

 The Oregon 700 is a high-class, easy-to-use GPS device that works reliably in the weather most of us want to enjoy.
-This is a great option if you can afford it.
+This is a great option for a GPS unit with touch-screen capability, if you can afford it.